grafana/agent/docs/sources/flow/config-language/expressions/operators.md

 On the other hand, for the ordering operators `<` `<=` `>` and `>=`, the two operands must both be _orderable_ and of the same type.
 The results of the comparisons are defined as follows:

-* Boolean values are equal if they are either both true or both false.
+* Boolean values are equal if they're either both true or both false.
 * Numerical (integer and floating-point) values are orderable in the usual way.
 * String values are orderable lexically byte-wise.
 * Objects are equal if all their fields are equal.